Mearitek/MeariSdk/Android/docs/Meari Android SDK Guide.md

 # 2 Integration preparation

-- 1. Create App Key and App secret
+- 1. Get App Key and App secret
 - 2. Please read the server documentation first to obtain authentication information for redirection and login

 --------------